Andraya Carter

 Andraya Nichole Carter (born November 12, 1993) is an analyst and reporter for ESPN/SEC Network coverage of college basketball, college football, and the WNBA.
 She was a co-host for Out of Pocket with Alyssa Lang until 2023.
 She started working as a sideline reporter for the NBA on ESPN in 2023.

-Carter is a former player of Tennessee Lady Volunteers Basketball.
+Carter played college basketball for the Tennessee Lady Volunteers.

 Early life and playing career

 Carter was born in Flowery Branch, Georgia.
 She went to school and played basketball at Buford High School (Georgia) playing for the legendary coach Gene Durden, who also taught her multimedia presentations class.

 She was one of the driving forces behind three straight Class 2A state championships for the Lady Wolves (2009–2011), averaging 13 points per game in those seasons.
 She ended up missing her senior season due to injuries.
 Despite this, she was still ranked the No. 21 prospect nationally by espnW.com for the class of 2012.

-She accepted a scholarship to play for the University of Tennessee women's basketball team.
+She accepted a scholarship to play for the Lady Volunteers |at the University of Tennessee.
 She was a fan of the Lady Vols and coach Pat Summitt prior to joining them.
 She was one of the last players to sign with Summitt.
 Carter played five games in the 2012–13 season before being redshirted due to injury.
 She was named to the SEC All-Freshmen Team for the 2013–14 season and led the conference in steals with 80 in the 2014–15 season.
 Mounting injuries forced her to retire after her redshirt junior season in 2015–16 ending her dreams of playing in the WNBA.
 Carter averaged 6.4 points per game and had 199 steals in her Vol Career.